THG20203/THG20203/README.md

 ## My Projects
 - [TTG Racing](https://ttg-racing.tristan-g.uk/)
-  - TTG Racing is a portfolio project built using HTML, CSS, and JavaScript and hosted on Netlify.
+  - TTG Racing is a portfolio project built using HTML, CSS, and JavaScript - hosted on Netlify.
 - [Ilderton Road](https://ilderton-road.tristan-g.uk/)
-  - Ilderton Road is a portfolio project built using HTML, CSS, and JavaScript and hosted on Netlify.
+  - Ilderton Road is a portfolio project built using HTML, CSS, and JavaScript - hosted on Netlify.